harshit-sharma1256/AutoMind-Glide/README.md

-# AutoMind-Glide
+# PCSE24-18
+# Self-Driving Car with Deep Learning and IoT

-This Python script implements a self-driving car system using computer vision techniques and IoT capabilities.
-It captures real-time images from a Raspberry Pi camera module, processes them to detect lane markings, objects, and traffic signs, and makes driving decisions accordingly.
-The system utilizes OpenCV for image processing and RPi.GPIO for controlling GPIO pins for external devices.
+This repository contains an implementation of a self-driving car system utilizing deep learning and IoT technologies.
+The system is designed to capture real-time images from a camera module, process them using computer vision algorithms, detect lane markings, objects, traffic signs, and make driving decisions accordingly.

 ## Features